siyangsun/courtyard/content/_index.md

 ## Welcome to the courtyard!

 This here is the entrance to my [digital garden](https://maggieappleton.com/garden-history), or [second brain](https://fortelabs.co/blog/basboverview/), or[ crazy wall](https://en.wikipedia.org/wiki/Evidence_board), or web of near-truths, or [eternal labyrinth](https://www.poewiki.net/wiki/The_Lord%27s_Labyrinth), or whatever other visual analogy most kindly speaks the concept to you.
 Though there it has [no walls](https://en.wikipedia.org/wiki/Closed_platform), it tries to contain ideas as I have shaped and arranged them to my liking.
 Some of these paths may connect or intersect in unexpected ways, or they may not.
+In harmony with the digital gardening ethos, the contents are perpetually under construction to some degree.

 All roads lead back to here in some way; feel free to explore and loot the knowledge as you desire.